wildeink/hugo_researcher/content/about.md

 {{< figure class="avatar" src="/chris_new_new.png" alt="avatar">}}

+## About

-I recently graduated with Distinction from [SOAS, University of London](https://www.soas.ac.uk/) with a Post-Graduate Master's degree in Area Studies (Southeast Asia) in an effort to make a career change.
-My coursework focused on the politics, cultures and political economies of both mainland and island Southeast Asia.
-My thesis explored the early success of Vietnam's COVID-19 response in the context of state-society relations.
+ Christopher recently graduated with Distinction from [SOAS, University of London](https://www.soas.ac.uk/) with a Post-Graduate Master's degree in Area Studies (Southeast Asia).
+His research and interests focus on the politics, cultures and political economies of both mainland and island Southeast Asia.
+His thesis explored the early success of Vietnam's COVID-19 response in the context of state-society relations.He also hold two Bachelor's degrees from the [University of Pittsburgh](https://www.pitt.edu/).

-I am currently looking for my first research and analysis position post-graduation.

-I also hold two Bachelor's degrees, both cum laude, from the [University of Pittsburgh](https://www.pitt.edu/), one in Information Science and another in Finance.

-I spent my early professional life working in Pittsburgh, PA, USA as an IT Analyst and Senior Web Developer for a large chemicals and plastics corporation.
-I later took several contracts in the US, and Asia that allowed me to work remotely, and from and in various locations including Ha Noi, Vietnam, Bangkok, and Singapore.

-## Research Interests

-While my main research interests follow my Master's thesis, the effects of state-society relations in Southeast Asia, with a concentration on effective authoritarian states, I'm interested in all aspects of Southeast Asia history, its economies, cultures and peoples.
+He has work predominately in the Asia-Pacific region, mostly in the technology sector, since 2014.

-I speak, read, and write proficient Vietnamese, specificially the Northern (so-called Hanoian) dialect.
-I also have working knowledge of Bahasa Indonesia after two terms of Indonesian classes at SOAS, Unversity of London.
+Christopher can speak, read, and write proficient Vietnamese, specificially the Northern (so-called Hanoian) dialect.
+He also has working knowledge of Bahasa Indonesia.
 <!-- ## Publications

 In chronological order: